PhilipVigus/CV/README.md

 I excel with verbal and written communication, and am able to break complex concepts down into small chunks so they can be easily discussed and understood.

-- At Makers Academy I received regular positive feedback about the way I communicated during group projects and in pair programming.
+- At Maker's Academy I received regular positive feedback about the way I communicated during group projects and in pair programming.
 I am passionate about ensuring everyone gets a say in the direction a project takes, and take pride in my ability to facilitate this.
 - At OCN London I sometimes had to communicate difficult feedback to clients while maintaining strong and constructive working relationships.
 For example, explaining to hostile teachers why their courses were so poor that their learners could not yet receive their certificates.
 I then had to work with the same staff to improve their provision and ensure learners were able to progress.

 #### High emotional intelligence

-I am extremely self-aware, and am able to empathize effectively with others.
+I am extremely self-aware and am able to empathize effectively with others.
-- At the end of one project at Makers Academy there was a split in the group.
+- At the end of one project at Maker's Academy, there was a split in the group.
 One side was focused on getting as much done as possible, with one person adding a lot of code that others did not understand.
 The other side was more interested in ensuring that the work represented the entire group.
-I identified this problem quickly, and helped the group reach a compromise that everyone was happy with.
+I identified this problem quickly and helped the group reach a compromise that everyone was happy with.
 - I give constructive, critical feedback when pair programming in a non-threatening and helpful way.
 - I quickly identify when I make mistakes and am very receptive to feedback on how to improve.